RhysWas/RhysWas/README.md

 # Hello!
 My name is Rhys Wastell!

-I am currently working as a Junior Fullstack Software Developer for Gordon Food Service.
-I have around 2 years of experience developing code professionally between internships and employment.
+I am currently working as a Junior Fullstack Software Developer for Barret Solutions.
+I have around 3 years of experience developing code professionally between internships and employment.
 For more information about me or work I have done checkout my website [here](https://rhyswas.github.io/personal-site/)

 ## Toolbox